 You can also publish the package’s config file by running the below command:

 This will add a config/purifier.php which can be modified with your needs.

-You can set all sorts of settings in this file, for example you can set which of the html tags are allowed in your content and CSS properties that you can apply inline on HTML attributes etc.
+You can set all sorts of settings in this file, for example, you can set which of the HTML tags are allowed in your content and CSS properties that you can apply inline on HTML attributes etc.

 'settings' => [ 'default' => [ 'HTML.Allowed' => 'div,b,strong,i,em,u,a[href|title],ul,ol,li,p[style],br,span[style],img[width|height|alt|src]', 'CSS.AllowedProperties' => 'font,font-size,font-weight,font-style,font-family,text-decoration,padding-left,color,background-color,text-align', ] ]

-Like with HTML.Allowed property you can set what all HTML attributes are allowed in your content.
+HTML.Allowed property you can set what all HTML attributes are allowed in your content.

-And with CSS.AllowedProperties property, you can set what CSS properties you can use on HTML attributes.
+CSS.AllowedProperties property, you can set what CSS properties you can use on HTML attributes.

 If you are running a CMS, these settings will come in very handy to you at handling the security of site by only allowing safe HTML to pass through and this package will come as a guardian.

-I know this can be benefit many CMS owners who have to let others post content on their website and you just spit the HTML you get into a page.
+I know this can benefit many CMS owners who have to let others post content on their website and you just spit the HTML you get into a page.
 But it can mess up your CSS if it is not properly formatted.